The mission of the Addison Public Library guides the selection of materials.

 Through our Book Dedication Program, the Addison Public Library greatly appreciates monetary donations to the library for the purpose of supporting the library’s collection.
 Materials offered as gifts to the library are evaluated for suitability to the collection according to the criteria stated in this policy.
 Upon acceptance of the donation of material(s), the library has full discretion and authority regarding any and all uses of the material(s) including, but not limited to, their addition to our collection, inclusion in a book sale, or discard.

-Once an item has been purchased in accordance with the Material Selection Policy of the Addison Public Library, it will be removed only (a) when it is withdrawn under Section V of this policy, or (b) it is shown to be in violation of the Material Selection Policy.
+Once an item has been purchased in accordance with the Material Selection Policy of the Addison Public Library, it will be removed only (a) when it is withdrawn under the collection maintenance terms of this policy, or (b) it is shown to be in violation of the Material Selection Policy.

 Addison residents wishing to initiate the review of an item’s adherence to the Material Selection Policy may do so by completing the necessary form contained in the Addison Resident’s Request for Reconsideration of Library materials packet.
 The library maintains a stock of these packets at each public service desk.
 The packet contains: (1) a cover sheet explaining the procedure that will be followed subsequent to the receipt of the completed ‘Request for Reconsideration Form,’ (2) the ‘Request for Reconsideration Form,’ and (3) a description of the hearing procedure for reconsideration of materials.